 Next Step

 If you’re unsure which machine fits your project, it’s worth talking through the details before reserving.
-A short conversation upfront can save hours — or days — of lost time once work begins.
+A short conversation upfront can save hours, or days of lost time once work begins.
+Preventing that equals saving money.